 News reporting basics: covering beats, including police, sports, local government, science and the military.
 Cultivating sources, interviewing and reporting through public records.
 Working with numbers, segments on print, video and online reporting methods and style conventions.
 Offered Spring.

-Jrn 305 - "The God Beat" - Snedden Chair Lectures
+Jrn 305 - Snedden Chair Lectures

 Rotating series of lectures and seminars with America's leading journalists on topics ranging from war reporting to covering sports.
 Please contact Department of Journalism for current topic and instructor.
 Course may be repeated for credit.
 Special fees apply.
 Prerequisites: Junior standing or permission of instructor.
 Offered Spring.